Academy for Dairy Executives

 Class size is targeted at 30 people to maximize the small group interaction and peer-to-peer learning.
 Applications will be accepted until October 20, 2017.
 Qualified applicants will be selected in order of receipt of application and notified by October 31, 2017.
 Guaranteed reservation into the program occurs when the first installment is received.

 If for some unforeseen reason you are unable to attend the program, notification of withdrawal from the program must be submitted in writing.

-- Notifications after November 15, 2016 but before the Session 1 program begins will qualify for a 75% refund of the first installment to cover housing costs and related expenses of the program that cannot be recovered.
+- Notifications after November 15, 2017 but before the Session 1 program begins will qualify for a 75% refund of the first installment.
+This is to cover housing costs and related expenses of the program that cannot be recovered.

-- If cancellation of attending the remaining sessions is received after the Session 1 program is completed there is no refund of the first installment.
+- If cancellation of remaining sessions is received after the Session 1 program is completed, there is no refund of the first installment.

-- If notified after the Session 2 program is completed that the participant cannot attend the Session 3 program, there is a refund of 25% of the second installment.
+- If we are notified that the participant cannot attend the Session 3 program after the Session 2 program is completed, there is a refund of 25% of the second installment.

 - Substitutions may be made up to two weeks before the start of the Session 1 program, subject to the approval of the program directors.

 A typical day includes four activities: sessions, individual study, small group discussions, and roundtable discussions with faculty.
 With the fully packed agenda and the importance of group interaction to the program, participants are expected to spend the entire time at the conference center.
 Please be prepared to leave your business responsibilities at home.
 Break time will be built into the program to allow informal interaction with classmates and to respond to any urgent matters at home.